Strategies for Duplicate/Overlapping Linux Mounts

 As of time of writing, a modern Linux system that uses

-and systemd
+/etc/fstab and systemd cannot accept

-duplicate entries in /etc/fstab
+duplicate entries in /etc/fstab.

 The Problem